Arbor vs. Pergola vs. Gazebo

 If you’re still deciding between an arbor vs. pergola vs. gazebo, consider what your goals are for your outdoor space, how much you want to spend to get the structure up, and how you plan to use it once it is built.

 If you want the flexibility of either a freestanding or dependent structure and enough shade without completely closing you in, a pergola is likely the best choice for you.
-Luckily, we have tons of options available so you’re sure to find something that meets your needs.
+Luckily, we have a wide variety of options available so you’re sure to find something that meets your needs.

 Shop Pergola Depot’s wide selection of pergola kits and take your backyard to the next level!